Nevaeh (wrestler): Women of Wrestling (2019–present)

-Impact Wrestling (2020–2021)
+Impact Wrestling (2020–2021, 2023)

 On April 28, 2020, during the second night of Rebellion, Nevaeh made her Impact Wrestling debut as she watched from distance a Full Metal Mayhem match between Havok and Rosemary, which was won by Rosemary.
 On the May 26 episode of Impact!, Nevaeh interfered a match between Havok and Kimber Lee, as Nevaeh stopped Lee from hitting Havok with a brass knuckles.
 Havok and Nevaeh continued to attack Lee afterwards, establishing themselves as a team.
 On June 16 episode of Impact!, Neaveh was victorious in her first match in Impact Wrestling when she defeated Lee.
 Nevaeh and Havok found themselves feuding with Fire N Flava (Kiera Hogan and Tasha Steelz), which led into a no disqualification match on the August 11 episode of Impact!, where Hogan and Steelz were victorious.
 At Hard to Kill on January 16, 2021, Havok and Nevaeh lost to Fire N Flava in a match to crown the new Impact Knockouts Tag Team Champions.

 On the March 30 episode of Impact, Nevaeh attacked Havok after they lost a match to Fire N Flava, ending their alliance.
 This led to a match between the two on the April 15 episode of Impact, which was won by Havok.
 On April 16, she announced her departure from the company.

+On June 9, 2023, Nevaeh would make a brief return to Impact during the Countdown to Against All Odds event.
+In a losing effort to KiLynn King.

 Personal life

 In 2013, she married fellow professional wrestler Jake Crist.
-The couple were childhood sweethearts while attending Tecumseh High School and have a daughter, Brooklynn, who was born when both were teenagers.
-Nevaeh had her second daughter, Johnnie, on November 23, 2015.
+The couple, who were childhood sweethearts in the late 1990s while attending Tecumseh High School, have a daughter who was born when both were teenagers.
+Nevaeh had her second daughter on November 23, 2015.